 In early 1776, about a year and a half after his enrollment, Monroe dropped out of college and joined the 3rd Virginia Regiment under General George Washington in the Revolutionary War.
 He was not 19 years old when, as a lieutenant at the Battle of Trenton, he led a squad of men who captured a Hessian battery as it was about to open fire.
 During the battle, both Monroe and George Washington were wounded.
-After recuperating from his wound, Monroe joined the Virginia Militia in 1777, appointed as a lieutenant colonel, and served until 1780.
+After recuperating from his wound, Monroe joined the Virginia Militia in 1777, was appointed as a lieutenant colonel, and served until 1780.
 He never returned to school.

 James Monroe married Elizabeth Kortright (1768–1830) on February 16, 1786, in New York City.
 He had met her while serving with the Continental Congress, which then met in New York, the temporary capital of the new nation.
 The couple would have three children.

-He was the ambassador to France in 1794, but his course displeased the administration and he was recalled.
-From 1799 to 1802 he was governor of Virginia, and, in the latter year, was sent to France by President Thomas Jefferson to negotiate the purchase of Louisiana.
+He was the ambassador to France in 1794, but his course displeased the administration, and he was recalled.
+From 1799 to 1802, he was governor of Virginia and, in the latter year, was sent to France by President Thomas Jefferson to negotiate the purchase of Louisiana.
 In 1811 he was again governor of Virginia but served only four months as he was appointed the secretary of State by President James Madison.
-He also served as Secretary of War at the same time, and, as the treasury was empty, pledged his private means for the defense of New Orleans during the War of 1812.
+He also served as Secretary of War at the same time and, as the treasury was empty, pledged his private means for the defense of New Orleans during the War of 1812.

 Morris, Charles; A New history of the United States: The greater Republic; 1899